studyingChristianity/symbols/endorphins.md

 # Opium

 ### 16th–18th centuries
-* European contact begins: Portuguese traders arrive in the 1500s (Macau becomes a Portuguese trading post in 1557).
+* Europeans' contact with China begins: Portuguese traders arrive in the 1500s (Macau becomes a Portuguese trading post in 1557).
 Other Europeans (Dutch, British, French) later follow.

 > [!TIP]
 > ### At 10:49 PM on July 17, 1802, The Age of Earth began.